 acknowledge that I received a copy of Putnam County's Fraud Policy that was adopted by the Board of County Commissioners on February 12, 2019.
-I agree to abide by Putnam County's police I understand that if I have any question any part of the Fraud Policy, I can and Resources Director.
-Signature Date Printed Name
+I agree to abide by Putnam County's polic I understand that if I have any questions or nany part of the Fraud Policy, I can and should Resources Director.
+Signature Date

+Printed Name